 Spruce up Your Space

 Last year, we dug out a weed infested area of our backyard, added planters, and built a fire pit.
 This formerly unused space suddenly has a wonderful, bond-building purpose.
 While we normally would have headed inside for the night, now we sit by the fire pit until well after dark.
+Ever since we found out that it would be more beneficial to our health and the environment to start burning fire glass instead of firewood, getting in touch with someone like a china fire glass manufacturer is a positive route to go down .
+Plus, now that we have a kid, we have to think about things we never really considered before.
 Because of this, we’ve seen some beautiful, night-specific things to observe, like the moon and stars, and bats (ok, I’m probably not going to convince an indoorsy mom to get outside to see bats!).
 If you are interested in transforming your backyard, check out these backyard ideas canberra to see what you can do with your space.

 Getting Outside With Infants

 If you are a my-child-must-nap Mom like I am, an infant’s schedule might be your biggest hurdle in getting outside.
 This was our problem last summer.
 Baby E slept from 8:30-10:00 in the morning, and then again from 1:00-3:00.
 To get outside for hours during the day, I’d have to blow off one of his nap times.
 But Charlotte Mason also said that we should keep children on regular schedules, and that includes sleep schedules.
 She said that the habit of regularity (concerning schedules) should be taught to children during infancy.
 So do we have to decide which child gets what’s best for them?
 Who gets their fair share of sleep, and who gets their fair share of the outdoor time?

 Some compromise has to come into play here.